Giving Voice and Breaking the Silence: The Fight of Maïté Meeus and Balance Ton Bar

 #Balance ton bar: Maïté Meeus, an Uncommon Activist

-In the fight against sexist and sexual violence, some voices are heard differently, leaving a mark through their unwavering commitment.
+In the fight against sexist and sexual violence, some voices stand out, leaving a mark through their unwavering commitment.
 Maïté Meeus is one of those voices.
 She is not an ordinary activist.
 Her initiative, "Balance Ton Bar", launched in October 2021, shook Brussels by highlighting the violence occurring in bars and nightlife venues in the Belgian capital.

 Yet, despite these advances, the path to justice and recognition for victims remains fraught with obstacles.
 Recently, a new anonymous testimony was published on the Instagram page of "Balance Ton Bar", describing a nightmarish experience in a famous bar in the capital and a night shop in central Brussels.
 A 22-year-old woman, after being drugged with a friend, found herself in the basement of a night shop, assaulted by a stranger.
 Her chilling account testifies to the violence of these acts and the impunity that often seems to surround them.